-Method: Preheat the oven to 425F.
-Wash and poke the potatoes.
-Cover thoroughly with olive oil and season with salt and pepper.
-Place potatoes directly on a baking rack or on a cookie sheet and bake for 45-60 minutes, or until a fork is easily inserted to the middle of the potato.
+Step 3.
+Place potatoes directly on a baking rack or on a cookie sheet and bake for 45-60 minutes, or until a fork is easily inserted into the middle of the potato.

-This method isn’t exactly true to the classic baked potato one for big reason: the potatoes aren’t whole.
+This method isn’t exactly true to the classic baked potato one for a big reason: the potatoes aren’t whole.

 Step 4.
-Place the potatoes on a cookie sheet, cut side down, and bake for 35-40 minutes or until a fork is easily inserted to the middle of the potato.
+Place the potatoes on a cookie sheet, cut side down, and bake for 35-40 minutes or until a fork is easily inserted into the middle of the potato.

 I’m personally not a huge fan of cooking dinner in the microwave, but I’m also a real human being who sometimes forgets to start dinner on time.
-When this happens, the microwave can be a real life saver.
+When this happens, the microwave can be a real lifesaver.

 BUT, I’m just letting y’all know.
 If you make a baked potato in the microwave and you don’t like how it turns out, don’t say I didn’t warn you.

-Method: Wash and poke the potatoes.
-Place the potato directly in the microwave and cook on high for 5 minutes.
-Using an oven mitt or towel (because the potato will be HOT), turn the potato over and cook for another4-5 minutes, depending on the size of the potato.
+Step 3.
+Using an oven mitt or towel (because the potato will be HOT), turn the potato over and cook for another 4-5 minutes, depending on the size of the potato.